CiscoDevNet/terraform-provider-intersight/.github/ISSUE_TEMPLATE/issue-template.md

 #### Bug Report Checklist

-- [ ] Have you provided a full/minimal spec to reproduce the issue?
+- [ ] Have you provided a full/minimal configuration to reproduce the issue?
 - [ ] Have you [tested with the latest master] to confirm the issue still exists?
-- [ ] Have you searched for related issues/PRs?
+- [ ] Have you provided the terraform console logs with environment variable set to TF_LOG=trace?
-- [ ] What's the actual output vs expected output?

 <!--
 Please follow the issue template below for issue reports.